domRiddle/ASF/Trading.md

 When `SteamTradeMatcher` is active, ASF will use quite complex algorithm of checking if trade passes STM rules and is at least neutral towards us.
 The actual logic is following:

 - Reject the trade if we're losing anything but item types specified in our `MatchableTypes`.
-- Reject the trade if we're not receiving at least the same number of items on per-game and per-type basis.
+- Reject the trade if we're not receiving at least the same number of items on per-game, per-type and per-rarity basis.
 - Reject the trade if user asks for special Steam summer/winter sale cards, and has a trade hold.
 - Reject the trade if trade hold duration exceeds `MaxTradeHoldDuration` global config property.
 - Reject the trade if we don't have `MatchEverything` set, and it's worse than neutral for us.